alexshamrai/dummy-tests-junit/src/main/java/io/github/alexshamrai/article.md

 # Test Automation Metrics in Elasticsearch and Kibana

-This article explains how to set up test automation metrics collection in Elasticsearch and Kibana for any Java Gradle project that uses CTRF (Common Test Report Format) reporting.
+This article explains how to set up test automation metrics collection in Elasticsearch and Kibana for any Java Gradle project.
+CTRF is used to have a JSON with test run results, and this JSON is being sent to the Elasticsearch index as a document.
+The approach described

 By following these steps, you'll be able to:

-1. Send CTRF test reports to Elasticsearch
+1. Send test reports to Elasticsearch
 2. Set up Elasticsearch with the proper index templates
 3. Configure Kibana dashboards for visualizing test metrics